onflow/nft-storefront/docs/documentation.md

 ## Enabling creator royalties for NFTs

-NFTStorefrontV2 contract supports royalties, but it doesn't mandate them.
+The `NFTStorefrontV2` contract supports royalties, but it doesn't mandate them.
 It is a choice of marketplaces whether they want to support the creator royalties during the listing or not.
-However, we encourage the marketplaces to support the royalties to stimulate the artist's participation in the FLOW ecosystem.
+However, we encourage the marketplaces to support the royalties to stimulate the artist's participation in the **FLOW** ecosystem.

 If seller's NFT supports [Royalty Metadata View](https://github.com/onflow/flow-nft/blob/21c254438910c8a4b5843beda3df20e4e2559625/contracts/MetadataViews.cdc#L335) standard, then marketplaces can support royalties during the fulfilment of a listing.
 NFTStorefrontV2 can dynamically fetch the royalty details during the listing creation and turn them into the `saleCut` of the listing.